 Accepted Scottish Rite and several Degrees of the York Rite.
 The Order is

-headquartered in India, but the term “Eastern” in its name refers to the
+currently headquartered in New Zealand, but the term “Eastern” in its name refers to the

-symbolic East, the rising place of Light, rather than to a geographical
+symbolic East, the place of the rising Light, rather than to a geographical

 direction.
 That spiritual orientation is expressed in a motto of the